cfx/stockmonit/README.md

 ## Usage - keys

-`q` - quit
+`q` - quit.<br/>
-`r` - reload all stocks and refresh screen
+`r` - reload all stocks and refresh screen.

 ## Adding other stocks APIs

 Currently `Finnhub` is the only API provider implemented.
-Adding different providers: should be fairly easy - every API adapter needs to be implemented as a`Stockmonit.Api.<ProviderName>` module and has to satisfy `Stockmonit.Api` behavior:
+Adding different providers should be fairly easy - every API adapter needs to be implemented as a`Stockmonit.Api.<ProviderName>` module and has to satisfy `Stockmonit.Api` behavior:

 ```elixir
   ...